Pediatric Gastroenterology Fellowship (Minnesota)

 - Opportunities to gain skills in clinical, translational, bench, education or quality research

-- Opportunity to obtain a certificate or master's degree through the Center for Translational Science Activities
+- The opportunity to obtain a postdoctoral certificate or master's degree through the Center for Clinical and Translational Science

 - Exposure to advanced endoscopic techniques

 The Pediatric Gastroenterology Fellowship is geared toward the training of successful academic pediatric gastroenterologists.
-We have shown a significant track record of attracting and training physicians who have pursued successful academic careers both nationally and internationally.
+We have shown a significant track record of attracting and training physicians who have pursued successful academic careers.

 During the last five years, program participants, in collaboration with several colleagues within Mayo Clinic, have published nearly 150 peer-reviewed publications.
 Because of the wide range of interests within our division and across the institution, fellows have been able to pursue a broad variety of academic interests.